 For Children with Diabetes

 For a child with diabetes, excitement and extra activity can make blood glucose levels behave differently.
 If your child’s Halloween plans involve a lot of running around or doing a lot of trick-or-treating, it’s best to be prepared.
-Test, and make sure you’ve got something suitable to treat a hypo (e.g. jelly babies, Lucozade, gluco tabs etc).
-You may need to carry a follow-on snack like a cereal bar or a piece of fruit.
+Test, and make sure you’ve got something suitable to treat a hypo (e.g. jelly babies, Lucozade, dextrose tabs etc).
+You may need to carry a follow-on snack like a cereal bar, piece of fruit or a sandwich.